Kidz Bop

-Kidz Bop is an American children's music group composed like a music brand that produces family-friendly bowdlerized cover versions of pop songs and related media.
-Kidz Bop releases compilation albums that feature children covering clean versions of contemporary pop songs that chart high on the Billboard Hot 100 and/or receive heavy airplay from contemporary hit radio stations several months ahead of each album's release.
-Kidz Bop releases censored and substitute profane lyrics, however, critics have commented that this doesn't necessarily remove the adult themes from the music.
+Kidz Bop is an American children's music group that produces family-friendly covers of pop songs and related media.
+Kidz Bop releases compilation albums that feature children covering songs that chart high on the Billboard Hot 100 and/or receive heavy airplay from contemporary hit radio stations several months ahead of each album's release.
+Their cover versions contain lyrics with substitutes for the lyrics' original profanity.
+On some occasions, the original artist will perform on a track, such as "Take You There" featuring vocals from Sean Kingston.

+History

-The concept was developed by Razor & Tie co-founders Cliff Chenfeld and Craig Balsam and released its first entry on October 9, 2001.
+The concept for Kidz Bop was developed by Razor & Tie founders Cliff Chenfeld and Craig Balsam and released its first entry on October 9, 2001.
 Since its debut, Kidz Bop has sold over 21 million albums and has generated over 4.5 billion streams.
-Kidz Bop has expanded to include merchandise, music videos, a live touring division, and seeking talent search competitions.
+Kidz Bop later expanded to include merchandise, music videos, a live touring division, and seeking talent search competitions.

+In 2018, Chenfeld and Balsam left the company.

+In 2025, Kidz Bop released its 50th studio album.

 Chart performance

-The Kidz Bop Kids have been named Billboard's No. 1 Kids' Album Artist for ten consecutive years, including 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, and 2020.
+The Kidz Bop Kids have been named Billboard's No. 1 Kids' Album Artist for ten consecutive years, including 2010, 2011, 2012, 2013, 2014 and 2015, 2016, 2017, 2018, 2019 and 2020.

-In December 2020, Spotify announced that The KIDZ BOP Kids are the top streamed artist in the US on the Spotify Kids app.
+In December 2020, Spotify announced that the KIDZ BOP Kids are the top streamed artist in the US on the Spotify Kids app.

 The KIDZ BOP Kids were included in Billboard's Top 100 Artist of the Decade for the 2010s (#75).

 Kidz Bop 26, released on July 15, 2014, marked the franchise's 40th charting album on the Billboard 200.
 Since the brand's debut in 2001, more than 20 million Kidz Bop albums have been sold worldwide.

 In November 2015, Billboard Magazine announced that the Kidz Bop Kids rank #4 on their list of artists with the Most Billboard 200 Top 10 Albums of all time.
 The Kidz Bop Kids rank higher than iconic artists such as Madonna and Bruce Springsteen, with 22 top 10 albums on the Billboard 200 Chart.

 In 2015, Kidz Bop 29 debuted at No. 3 on the Top 200 chart.
 In the same year, the franchise moved 1.15 million units, or 23% of the entire kids music album category.

 Kidz Bop has released the best-selling children's albums for several years; Kidz Bop 25 in 2014, Kidz Bop 27 in 2015, and Kidz Bop 31 in 2016.

 Tours

-Kidz Bop World Tour
+2007 Kidz Bop World Tour

-The Kidz Bop World Tour was a nationwide rock concert for kids featuring a child and one adult performer/mc backed by a full rock band which kicked off in the fall of 2007 in Minneapolis at Target Center.
-It was funded, at least in part, by Karen Zerby.
-The ensembles were chosen from a nationwide talent search and featured Mary Sarah, Markelle Gay, Kristian Real, Davide Schiavone, Elizabeth Bashian, and Brianna Komadina.
-The tour traveled the upper Midwest and east coast comprising some 29 shows during a 6-month run.
+The Kidz Bop World Tour was a nationwide rock concert tour for kids produced in partnership with Vee Corp. and was Kidz Bop's first live concert tour.
+The tour kicked off on October 12 in Davenport, IA and had sponsors including Dodge and Juicy Juice.
+The shows featured kid vocalists and dancers backed by adult musicians.